Brisbane Convention & Exhibition Centre: History

-Brisbane hosted the 2014 G20 summit.
-The BCEC hosted the event including the International Media Centre.
+During the 2014 G20 Brisbane summit, The BCEC hosted the event including the International Media Centre.
 It was the largest media operation in the country's history with capacity for more than 2,500 journalists.

 On 1 June 2021, around 150 protesters converged on the centre to protest the Land Forces convention.
 Fake blood was spread over the stairs and pavement outside the centre.
 Seven arrests were made.

 During the COVID-19 pandemic the centre was used as mass vaccination hub.
 It was the largest hub set up in Queensland.

 Expansion

 The design of an expansion to BCEC on Grey Street was approved in 2007.
 Laing O'Rourke was appointed as the project's builder in June 2009 after a delay caused by budget issues, and construction began in 2010.
 The project was completed in early 2012, and opened on 25 January.
 It cost $140 million and was funded by the Queensland Government.
 The five-level expansion has 25,000 m^{2} of floorspace and includes two auditoria for 400 and 600 with accompanying foyer space, speakers’ facilities, and private boardrooms.
 The expansion saw the commission of an integrated artwork sited within the foyers and along Grey Street titled 'Pamphlet' 2012 by artist Bruce Reynolds, curated by Jacqueline Armitstead of Armitstead ART Consulting, and funded by Art + Place, Queensland Government's public art fund.